hphelion/documentation/vpn-quickstart.md

 strongSwan is a complete IPsec implementation for the Linux 2.6 and 3.x kernels.
 The  Ubuntu distribution includes the strongSwan package.

-1. Log in to your gatemway instance
+1. Log in to your gateway instance
 2. `prompt> sudo apt-get install -y strongswan`
 3. Install all dependencies including the kernel modules